Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 Explore both Tuscany and Umbria by car or home-base in one or more of the towns and take day tours to others.

-For Tuscany, one strategy is to spend a few days in Florence (see my suggestions below for enjoying this most Renaissance of cities), three nights in Siena, and two nights in San Gimignano.
-During those five days in the Tuscan countryside, be sure to take a wine tour.
+For Tuscany, one strategy is to spend three nights in Florence (see my suggestions below for enjoying this most Renaissance of cities), three nights in Siena, and one or two nights in San Gimignano.
+During those seven days in the Tuscan countryside, be sure to take a wine tour.

 For Umbria, divide your time between the three main towns: Orvieto, Perugia, and Assisi, and reserve time for enjoying the rugged countryside.